 - If there is a history of family members using drugs is another factor.

 - Another major determinant is if any medical issues need to be addressed.

 What are the Options for Drug and Alcohol Detox?

 - Medical enhanced detox programs take place under medical and mental health care.
 This is the safest way to detox.

-- Social detoxes are not done under medical care.
+- Social detoxes are not done under medically assisted care.
 This process is usually for less severe withdrawal symptoms.

 Another option people use is anesthesia.
 In some severe instances with severe withdrawals, individuals may decide to go under general anesthesia.
-The thought process on this is the individual will go through the withdrawal symptoms while they are under anesthesia.
+The thought process on this is that the individual will go through the drug or alcohol withdrawal symptoms while under anesthesia.
 This can cause a whole set of different problems.